 The vision of Refugee Empowerment Program is to empower the refugee community by encouraging, educating, and equipping individual refugees, refugee families, and the refugee community.
-Through REP’s after school programs, summer programs, adult education program, character education classes for adolescents, college preparation classes, Pre-GED classes for adults, a women's leadership program, and Bible studies for youth and adults, refugees in Memphis have greater opportunities to become self-sufficient and independent in their new lives.
+Through REP’s many programs for youth, adults, and families, refugees in Memphis have greater opportunities to become self-sufficient and independent in their new lives.
 Ultimately, REP seeks to become an organization run by refugees serving other refugees.

 Who we are:

 REP serves refugees in Memphis.
 Each year, between 200 and 400 refugees, mostly from Africa and Asia, are resettled here in our city.